SHUBHADEEP-MONDAL/ai-iot-website/content/authors/akanksha-singh/_index.md

   link: https://github.com/Akanksha-0408

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# Enter email to display Gravatar (if Gravatar is enabled in Config)
 email: "arnabmallick2000@gmail.com"

-# Highlight the author in author lists? (true/false)
+# Highlight the author in the author lists. (true/false)
 highlight_name: true

 # Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
+#   Set this to `[]` or comment out if you are not using the People widget.
 user_groups:
 - Researchers
 ---